zuoooooooo/zuoooooooo.github.io/_pages/Research.md

   Advisor: Prof. Canhong Wen, The Department of Statistics and Finance, USTC
   * conducted a literature review on high-dimensional probability and high-dimensional statistics, learning common assumptions and proof techniques.
-  * Reviewed recent articles on high-dimensional confounding models and regularly reported to peers and instructors.
+  * Reviewed recent articles on high-dimensional confounding models and regularly reported to instructors.

 Course project
 ======